-How to set and share reminders with Siri
+Setting and sharing reminders with Apple Siri

 How to use Siri to remember things from apps

-Siri can remind you of "this", where "this" is almost anything you're looking at when you invoke Siri.
+Siri can remind you of "this," where "this" is almost anything you're looking at when you invoke Siri.

-- Get to the content you want to remember.
+- Navigate to the content you want to remember, like a web link or a song.

-- Say "Hey, Siri"" or press and hold down the Home button to activate Siri.
+- Say "Hey, Siri" to activate Siri.

-Say "Remind me of this"
+Say "Remind me of this."

-Siri will add it to Reminders with a link back to not only the app, but the specific content.
+Siri will add it to Reminders with a link back to not only the app but also the specific content.

+As you can see, Siri is very useful when it comes to setting up and sharing reminders from your iOS device.